loicsander/Robofont-scripts/CornerTools/README.md

 ## Corner Tools
 ================

 This extension is a set of tools to work on corners of an outline.
-It comprises a tool available in the glyph editing view that allows you to round/cut corners by dragging to define the radius.
-And there’s a additional pop up window (accessible via the Extensions menu, under Corner Tools) which provides a more global set of controls.
+It comprises a tool available in the glyph editing view that allows you to round/cut corners by dragging to define the radius, and a pop-up window (accessible via the Extensions menu, under Corner Tools) which provides a more global set of controls.

 ### Glyph view rounding tool